airshipit/airshipctl/docs/source/cli/airshipctl_cluster_get-kubeconfig.md

 ### Examples

 ```
-# Retrieve target-cluster kubeconfig and print it to stdout
+# Retrieve target-cluster kubeconfig
-airshipctl cluster get-kubeconfig target-cluster
+airshipctl cluster get-kubeconfig target-cluster --kubeconfig /tmp/kubeconfig

 ```

 ### Options

 ```
+      --context string      specify context within the kubeconfig file
   -h, --help                help for get-kubeconfig
+      --kubeconfig string   path to kubeconfig associated with parental cluster
+  -n, --namespace string    namespace where cluster is located, if not specified default one will be used (default "default")
 ```

 ### Options inherited from parent commands